History of England: 14th century

 The reign of Edward I (reigned 1272–1307) was rather more successful.
 Edward enacted numerous laws strengthening the powers of his government, and he summoned the first officially sanctioned Parliaments of England (such as his Model Parliament).
 He conquered Wales and attempted to use a succession dispute to gain control of the Kingdom of Scotland, though this developed into a costly and drawn-out military campaign.

 Edward I is also known for his policies first persecuting Jews, particularly the 1275 Statute of the Jewry.
 This banned Jews from their previous role in making loans, and demanded that they work as merchants, farmers, craftsmen or soldiers.
 This was unrealistic, and failed.
 Edward's solution was to expel Jews from England.
+This was the first statewide, permanent expulsion in Europe.

-His son, Edward II, proved a disaster.
-A weak man who preferred to engage in activities like thatching and ditch-digging rather than jousting, hunting, or the usual entertainments of kings, he spent most of his reign trying in vain to control the nobility, who in return showed continual hostility to him.
+His son, Edward II, was considered a disaster by other nobles.
+A man who preferred to engage in activities like thatching and ditch-digging and associating with the lower class rather than the activities considered appropriate for the upper class such as jousting, hunting, or the usual entertainments of kings, he spent most of his reign trying in vain to control the nobility, who in return showed continual hostility to him.
 Meanwhile, the Scottish leader Robert Bruce began retaking all the territory conquered by Edward I. In 1314, the English army was disastrously defeated by the Scots at the Battle of Bannockburn.
 Edward also showered favours on his companion Piers Gaveston, a knight of humble birth.
-While it has been widely believed that Edward was a homosexual because of his closeness to Gaveston, there is no concrete evidence of this.
+While it has been widely believed that Edward was homosexual because of his closeness to Gaveston, there is no concrete evidence of this.
 The king's enemies, including his cousin Thomas of Lancaster, captured and murdered Gaveston in 1312.

+The Great Famine of 1315–1317 may have resulted in half a million deaths in England due to hunger and disease, more than 10 per cent of the population.

 Edward's downfall came in 1326 when his wife, Queen Isabella, travelled to her native France and, with her lover Roger Mortimer, invaded England.
 Despite their tiny force, they quickly rallied support for their cause.
 The king fled London, and his companion since Piers Gaveston's death, Hugh Despenser, was publicly tried and executed.
 Edward was captured, charged with breaking his coronation oath, deposed and imprisoned in Gloucestershire until he was murdered some time in the autumn of 1327, presumably by agents of Isabella and Mortimer.